Abdullah97825/readings-analyzer/README.md

 python analyzer.py
 ```

-The script will output the results to the `output` directory.
+The script will analyze the data using three different methods and output the results to three separate directories:
+1. `mean_eqn_output/`: Results using the mean-based equation
+2. `heat_index_eqn1_output/`: Results using heat index equation 1 (HI = Temp + (0.33 * humidity) - 0.7)
+3. `heat_index_eqn2_output/`: Results using heat index equation 2 (complex formula with coefficients)

-Two output files will be created:
+Each output directory will contain:
 - `statistics_no_concrete.csv`: The statistics for the no-concrete scenario.
 - `statistics_with_concrete.csv`: The statistics for the with-concrete scenario.